 Carbonara sauce is a typical dish of Italian cuisine, originating from the Lazio region.
-It is a creamy sauce made from eggs, pancetta and Pecorino Romano cheese.
-Traditionally it is served with pasta, but it can also be used as a condiment for other dishes.
-Its origin is uncertain, but it is hypothesized to have arisen during World War II when American soldiers exchanged eggs and bacon for powdered milk rations with Italian farmers.
-Carbonara sauce has become a classic of Italian cuisine and is much loved worldwide.
-It is a flavorful and rich dish, perfect for true lovers of Italian cooking.
+It is a creamy sauce based on eggs, pancetta, and pecorino romano cheese.
+Traditionally, it is served with pasta, but it can also be used as a condiment for other dishes.
+Its origin is uncertain, but it is thought to have originated during World War II when American soldiers exchanged eggs and pancetta for powdered milk rations with Italian farmers.
+Carbonara sauce has become a classic of Italian cuisine and is loved all over the world.
+It is a tasty and rich dish, perfect for true lovers of Italian cuisine.

-Lightly fry the pancetta cut into cubes in the oil with a pinch of salt over very low heat so that it remains soft; beat the eggs in a bowl together with grated Pecorino Romano.
+Fry the diced pancetta in oil with salt over very low heat so that it remains soft; beat the eggs in a bowl together with the grated cheese

-Excellent with spaghetti: dress the pasta by first pouring the eggs over the hot spaghetti, then add the oil and the pancetta.
+Great with spaghetti, to be seasoned by first pouring the eggs over the hot spaghetti, then the oil and pancetta.

 Bowl